-ZIWA RHINO TRACKING
+WHERE IS ZIWA RHINO SANCTUARY

-Ziwa Rhino sanctuary is an awesomely unique tourism activity that grants visitors a chance to see both black and white rhinos on foot at the same place.
-Rhino tracking involves watching rhinos closer and at a safer distance under the guidance of a skilled ranger guide. you can also take closer pictures with them as you observe these endangered rhinos feed in their natural habitat.
-Ziwa Rhino tracking can be combined with the Big 5 safari when you visit Murchison falls national park.
+Ziwa Rhino Sanctuary is an awesomely unique tourism activity that grants visitors a chance to see both black and white rhinos on foot at the same place.
+Rhino tracking involves watching rhinos closer and at a safer distance under the guidance of a skilled ranger guide.
+You can also take closer pictures with them as you observe these endangered rhinos feed in their natural habitat.
+Ziwa rhino tracking can be combined with the Big 5 safari when you visit Murchison falls national park.